phpfunk/phpfunk.github.com/about/readme.md

 We will solve problems together.
 I will not solve your problems for you.
 It doesn't benefit you or me.
 When you come to me with a problem I am likely going to ask you 'Well, what do you think?'.
 This isn't because I don't have an opinion, it's because I want to hear yours.
 I want you to make mistakes and find the right path.
 I will help you find the tools & skillsets you need to solve problems.

 ### Conflict Resolution
 Let's be honest, conflicts happen.
 Even with best intentions, they happen.
-When conflicts between people arise I will not solve this problem for you.
+When conflicts between people arise I will not solve this for you.
 Again, I will help you solve the problem and give you the right tools to feel ready to have the right conversation, but I will not speak for you.
 I have and I will be a 3rd party in conflict resolution when needed.

 ### Iterations are the New Perfect
 I don't believe in perfect.
 I believe in small iterations to succeed.
 Whether that is a feature, personal growth, or an operational change.
 Keep it small, keep iterating, and revert if you need to.
 Need proof?
 Just check out the [commit history](https://github.com/phpfunk/phpfunk.github.com/commits/aboutme/about/readme.md) for this readme.